marcasriv/ribosome_footprint_profiling/README.md

 ### Get the docker image
 We have built a docker image with ORF-RATER and required packages to ensure future compatability

-Download the ORF-RATER docker image
+Download the ORF-RATER docker image ###Error response from daemon: manifest for clarkelab/orfrater:latest not found
 ```bash
 docker pull clarkelab/orfrater
 ```